 Prior to 1961 it was common practice for metal water supply pipes to be used as the electrical earth for private premises.
 A change in electrical supply regulation and the use of plastic water supply pipes means that most premises no longer have their electrical earth in this manner.
-However, a number are still earthed this way and the Contractor shall be aware that cutting and separating metal water pipes may cause a voltage difference (electric shock).
+However, a number are still earthed this way and the Contractor shall be aware that cutting and separating metal water pipes may cause a voltage difference (electric shock) and a bonding strap should be used at all times.